vivekgupta18/getting_and_cleaning_data_project/CodeBook.md

 Data being transformed come from project http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones from the file https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-script for transformation is run_analysis.R
+script for transformation is "run_analysis.R"

-"tidy_data_set.txt" is the output file from transformation
+"tidy_data_set.txt" is the output file from transformation "aggregated_data_by_activity_and_subject_id.txt" is output of aggregating data from above tidy data set

 ## Variables in the file tidy_data_set.txt